top of page

 If you'd like to skip the Intro call and got straight to booking the initial consultation, please email: hello@santospsychotherapy.com

-Each session fee lasting up to 60 minutes, is £85.
+Each therapy session fee lasting up to 60 minutes, is £90.
 I currently only accept Aviva insurance.

 Yes, I offer therapy to clients all over the world with the exception of those who live in the US or Canada (due to indemnity insurance restrictions).

-Yes I offer face to face sessions in Headingley, Leeds.
+Yes I offer face to face sessions in Bingley, West Yorkshire.
 I also offer online sessions.
 Extensive research shows online therapy is just as effective as in-person sessions.
 I believe that your geographical location shouldn't be a barrier to you choosing the best therapist for you.

-My therapy clinic days are during the daytimes from Mondays to Thursdays.
-Earliest appointment is 09:00 and latest is 14:00.
+My therapy clinic days currently run during daytime hours from Monday to Thursday.
+My earliest appointment is 09:00 and my latest appointment is 14:00.

 The duration of your therapy is a personal choice so this can vary a lot depending on your needs and preferences.
 Many of my clients complete therapy within 4-6 months while my other clients find therapy so valuable, they choose to have ongoing sessions for longer.
 Either way, I never assume you wish to continue so we'll have regular check ins and reviews of therapy along the way.
 Usually after our initial appointment I can give you an idea of whether I feel short-term or longer-term therapy will be more helpful for you.